n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 - **Trigger Nodes** start a workflow and supply the initial data.

 /// note | Keep in mind
-Among the Regular and Trigger nodes there are some nodes that do not represent any app or service, instead they serve general functions like scheduling workflows (e.g. Schedule Trigger) or adding JavaScript functions (e.g. Code Node).
+Among the Regular and Trigger nodes there are some nodes that don't represent any app or service, instead they serve general functions like scheduling workflows (for example, Schedule Trigger) or adding JavaScript functions (for example, Code Node).
 We refer to these as *Core Nodes*.
 ///

 ### Finding nodes